MekoLichtenberg/mark-a-spot/README.md

     cd mark-a-spot
     ```

-2. Run the Docker containers:
+2. Configure and start DDEV:
     ```bash
-    docker-compose up -d
+    ddev config
+    ddev start
     ```

-3. Run the `start.sh` script
+3. Run the installer inside the DDEV web container:

-   If it gives you an error of permission denied make it executable with: `chmod a+x ./scripts/start.sh`)
     ```bash
-   docker exec -it markaspot ./scripts/start.sh -y
+    ddev ssh
+    ./scripts/start.sh -y    # run without -y for interactive setup
     ```

-   The `start.sh` script has the following options:
-   - `-y` For automatic installation with predefined values (latitude: 40.73, longitude: -73.93, city: New York, locale: en_US)
+   Geocoding works out of the box; the container already ships with `curl` and PHP.

+#### Installer flags (all environments)

+- `-y` Autopilot: uses default New York coordinates/locale and skips prompts.
-   - `-t` To import translation file from the `/translations` directory and enable translations for terms
+- `-t` Drupal translation import: installs language packs from `translations/`.
-   - `-a` To use OpenAI translation for content artifacts, see below
+- `-a` AI translation: runs `ai-translate.sh` to translate default content (needs `OPENAI_API_KEY`).
+- Combine as needed, e.g. `./scripts/start.sh -t -a` for a multilingual build.
+- On first run the installer generates a fresh GeoReport API key and prints it.
+To reuse a specific key, set `GEOREPORT_API_KEY` in your environment or `.env` before launching the installer (Docker/DDEV front-end services read the same variable).

 #### AI Translation Feature